Alexian123/so_lab/README.md

 **filestats.c** is the main (and only) source file.

-**count_correct_sentences.sh** is a script which reads lines from stdin until EOF and outputs the number of correct sentences to stdout.
+**count_correct_sentences.sh** is a shell script which reads lines from stdin until EOF and outputs the number of correct sentences to stdout.

 This project uses a **Makefile** for a simpler and more scalable build.